 - 1/2 cup butter, ghee, or coconut oil, melted

 - 1/2 tsp apple cider vinegar (I use THIS raw brand)

 - Preheat oven to 350’F. Line a muffin tin with 12 muffin papers.

-- Whisk together almond flour, arrowroot, coconut flour, baking soda,

-  cinnamon and salt in a large bowl.
-Stir in pumpkin seeds, sunflower seeds,

-  coconut, chia seeds, and hemp seeds.
-Fold in grated carrots, chopped apples,
+- Whisk together almond flour, arrowroot, coconut flour, baking soda, cinnamon and salt in a large bowl.
+Stir in pumpkin seeds, sunflower seeds, coconut, chia seeds, and hemp seeds.
+Fold in grated carrots, chopped apples, and raisins.

-  and raisins.

-  - In another bowl, whisk together eggs, maple syrup, melted fat of choice,

-  vanilla, and apple cider vinegar.
-Pour wet into dry and mix until well
+- In another bowl, whisk together eggs, apple sauce, maple syrup, melted fat of choice, vanilla, and apple cider vinegar.
+Pour wet into dry and mix until well incorporated.

-  incorporated.

 - Using a 1/4 cup scoop, divide batter among 12 muffin cups.
-They will be
+They will be almost full.

-  almost full.
 Bake for 25-27 minutes, until golden and done in center.